 - A. Announcement of a Regular Election.
-The Election Board shall prepare and post an announcement of a Regular Election at least six (6) months before the Primary Election or six (6) months before the Election Day, whichever is earlier. - B. Announcement of a Special Election.
+The Election Board shall prepare and post an announcement of a Regular Election at least eight (8) months before the Election Day- - B. Announcement of a Special Election.
 The Election Board shall prepare and post an announcement of a Special Election after receiving written notification or determining that such an Election must be held.
-The Special Election shall occur within no later than 90 calendar days or three (3) months as required by the Tribal Constitution. - c.
-Contents of Election Announcement.
+The Special Election shall occur within no later than ninety (90) calendar days or three (3) months as required by the Tribal Constitution. - C. Contents of Election Announcement.
 An Election announcement shall include: - 1.
 The date of the Election, - 2.
 Type of Election, - 3.
 The offices or vacancies to be elected, - 4.
-The location of any polling place for voting in person if applicable, and the hours the polling place or places will be open, - 5.
-The time limits and deadlines set for each stage of the Election process i.e. candidacy packet submission deadline and date of Primary Election (if necessary), and - 6.
-Any other information pertinent to an Election.
+Voter Registration deadlines, - 5.
+The location of any polling place for voting in person if applicable, and the hours the polling place or places will be open, - 6.
+The time limits and deadlines set for each stage of the Election process i.e., candidacy packet submission deadline and date of Primary Election (if necessary), and - 7.
+Any other information deemed pertinent by the Election Board to an Election.